Dispersion for the wave equation inside strictly convex domains II: the general case: Introduction

 In the presence of a boundary, much less is known on the decay of the wave equation.
 In fact, before our recent work \cite{Annals} on the wave equation on a model strictly convex domain, there were no known results on fixed time dispersion, even with lesser bounds than \eqref{disprd}.
 Boundaries induce reflections, and the geometry of broken light rays can be quite complicated.
-These already cause difficulties in proving propagation of singularities results, and obtaining such results led to major developpements \cite{AndMel77, Ivrii78, mesj78,mesj82}, along with constructions of suitable parametrices, see \cite{esk77,meta85p,meta85}.
+These already cause difficulties in proving propagation of singularities results, and obtaining such results led to major developments \cite{AndMel77, Ivrii78, mesj78,mesj82}, along with constructions of suitable parametrices, see \cite{esk77,meta85p,meta85}.
 However, such parametrices, while efficient at proving that singularities travel along the (generalized) bi-characteristic flow, do not seem strong enough to obtain dispersion, at least in the presence of gliding rays and the more flexible microlocal energy arguments from \cite{Ivrii78, mesj78,mesj82} do not provide any information on the amplitude of the wave.
-Nevertheless, outside strictly convex obstacles, parametrices from \cite{meta85p,meta85} were instrumental in matching results from $\R^{d}$: Strichartz estimates for the wave equation were obtained in \cite{smso95}, and dispersion estimates were finally proved to hold for $d=3$ in very recent work of two of the present authors (\cite{IvLe}).
-For generic boundaries, some positive results for mixed space-time estimates (\cite{smso06,blsmso08} and references therein) have been obtained by using the machinery developped for low regularity metrics (\cite{tat02}): reflecting the metric across the boundary and considering a boundary less manifold with a Lipschitz metric across an interface.
-These arguments require to work on very short time intervals, in order to consider only one reflection (and this, in turn, induces losses when suming time intervals).
-In fact, counterexamples to the full set of Strichartz estimates inside a strictly convex domain were later constructed in \cite{doi,doi2}, by carefully propagating a cusp singularity along the boundary and across a large number of successive reflections, and these carefully crafted solutions provided hindsight for the parametrix construction on the model domain from \cite{Annals}.
+Nevertheless, outside strictly convex obstacles, parametrices from \cite{meta85p,meta85} were instrumental in matching results from $\R^{d}$: Strichartz estimates for the wave equation were obtained in \cite{smso95}, and dispersion estimates were finally proved to hold for $d=3$ in \cite{ildispext}).
+For generic boundaries, some positive results for mixed space-time estimates (\cite{smso06,blsmso08} and references therein) have been obtained using the machinery developed for low regularity metrics (\cite{tat02}): reflect the metric across the boundary and consider a boundary less manifold with a Lipschitz metric across an interface.
+These arguments require to work on very short time intervals, in order to consider only one reflection (and this, in turn, induces losses when summing time intervals).
+Counterexamples to the full set of Strichartz estimates inside a strictly convex domain were later constructed in \cite{doi,doi2}, by carefully propagating a cusp singularity along the boundary and across a large number of successive reflections, and these carefully crafted solutions provided hindsight for the parametrix construction on the model domain from \cite{Annals}.